Big Government vs Philanthropy

 It’s About Freedom to Give

 At its core, philanthropy is about choice—the freedom to give in a way that reflects your values, passions, and goals.
-Proposals like the IACG threaten to erode that freedom, burdening everyday donors with unnecessary restrictions while leaving powerful institutions untouched.
+Big Government proposals like the IACG threaten to erode that freedom, burdening everyday donors with unnecessary restrictions while leaving powerful institutions untouched.

 To keep philanthropy vibrant and impactful, we must resist efforts to centralize control.
 Instead, let’s protect the tools that empower individuals to give freely, flexibly, and with intention.
 Because at the end of the day, the power of giving comes from you.